 Make modifications to your facility in advance to help protect it from the effects of hurricanes and other natural disasters.
 Check with your local building official to see what modifications will work for your facility.
-Call the Boston Building & Structures Division at 617-635-5306 and ask to speak with a building inspector, or consult an independent consultant or engineer.
+For the city of Boston, call Boston Building & Structures Division at 617-635-5306 and ask to speak with a building inspector.